Don Satijn

-Don Satijn (born May 5, 1953) is a Dutch musician and artist, lecturer at the Codarts, who works as sculptor and installation artist.
+Don Satijn (born 11 May 1953) is a Dutch musician and artist, lecturer at the Codarts, who works as a sculptor and installation artist.

 Biography

 Born in Maastricht, Satijn grew up in Rotterdam.
 He started his studies in Delft, and in 1972 moved to study at Codarts in Rotterdam, where in 1977 he obtained his BA in music and composition.
 From 1988 to 1992 he studied sculpture and fine art at the Willem de Kooning Academy.

 During his studies at Codarts Satijn started as teacher, and kept serving at the institute until 2010.
 Over the years he lectured in music history, music analysis, rhythm, media technique and concept development.
 In 1980 he also settled as independent visual artist in Rotterdam.
 From 1992 to 2001 he has also been exhibition designer at CODART.
 In 2000 he moved to Blanchefosse-et-Bay, a commune in the Ardennes department in northern France, where he is founding director of the Atelier Blanchefosse, centre for the arts and retreat.

 In 2008 he became one of the founding members of Apes container, an artists-led cooperative and a platform for transdisciplinary collaboration.